yiisoft/docs/guide/en/intro/what-is-yii.md

 ## Requirements and Prerequisites

-Yii 3.0 requires PHP 7.4 or above and runs best with the latest version of PHP 8.
+Yii3 requires PHP 8.0 or above, but some packages also support PHP 7.4.

 Using Yii requires basic knowledge of object-oriented programming (OOP), as Yii is a pure OOP-based framework.
-Yii 3.0 also makes use of the latest features of PHP, such as type declarations and generators.
-Understanding these concepts will help you more easily pick up Yii 3.0.
+Yii3 also makes use of the latest features of PHP, such as type declarations and generators.
+Understanding these concepts will help you more easily pick up Yii3.